CPS-Cornell/course/docs/case_studies/DigitalTwins.md

 For this assignment, you will explore how digital twins can transform greenhouse and gardening operations, illustrating real-world examples and practical outcomes for growers and how these concepts connect to the AgXRP system.
 You will focus on the *conceptual* aspects—high-level system design, data flows, and remote/cloud integration—rather than technical implementation details.
 You will also consider how the AgXRP might be extended to enhance digital twin capabilities, particularly for cloud-based remote monitoring and automation.

+Additional resources, including documentation on the AgXRP and peer reviewed articles, are available on Canvas.

 ---

 ## Instructions and Scope